Skip to content

 In India:

-• Foundation of daily meals across all regions and religions
+• Consumed daily in breakfast, lunch, and dinner across all regions and social classes

-• Symbol of home cooking and maternal care in Indian culture
+• Symbol of home cooking and family traditions; "homemade is best"

 Compare & Substitute